 Implementing shared decision making into routine practice is proving difficult, despite considerable interest from policy-makers, and is far more complex than merely making decision support interventions available to patients.
 Few have reported successful implementation beyond research studies.
 MAking Good Decisions In Collaboration (MAGIC) is a multi-faceted implementation program, commissioned by The Health Foundation (UK), to examine how best to put shared decision making into routine practice.
 In this paper, we investigate healthcare professionals' perspectives on implementing shared decision making during the MAGIC program, to examine the work required to implement shared decision making and to inform future efforts.
 The MAGIC program approached implementation of shared decision making by initiating a range of interventions including: providing workshops; facilitating development of brief decision support tools (Option Grids); initiating a patient activation campaign ('Ask 3 Questions'); gathering feedback using Decision Quality Measures; providing clinical leads meetings, learning events, and feedback sessions; and obtaining executive board level support.
 At 9 and 15 months (May and November 2011), two rounds of semi-structured interviews were conducted with healthcare professionals in three secondary care teams to explore views on the impact of these interventions.
 Interview data were coded by two reviewers using a framework derived from the Normalization Process Theory.

 Lloyd, Amy; Joseph-Williams, Natalie; Edwards, Adrian; Rix, Andrew; and Elwyn, Glyn, "Patchy ‘Coherence’: Using Normalization Process Theory to Evaluate a Multi-Faceted Shared Decision Making Implementation Program (MAGIC)" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 909.